 It pulls the electron from the cathode and pushes it to the anode.
 It then combines back and returns to the lithium-doped-graphite.
 When the anode recovers all the ions and electrons released during the discharge phase, the battery reaches its full charge.
 Read more.

 The energy contained in the battery relative to its weight is known as the energy density of a battery.
 It is typically represented in Watt-hours per kilogram (Wh/kg).
 The volumetric representation of energy density is given in Watt-hours per liter (Wh/L).
-The battery with a higher energy density has a longer battery run time and vice versa.
-Thus energy density is a crucial parameter for every battery.

 The energy density of lithium-ion batteries is in the range of 90-160 Wh/kg.
 The average volumetric energy density of lithium-ion batteries as per the statistics of 2008 was 55 watt-hours per liter.
-This has further increased to 450 watt-hours per liter by the year 2020.
-The progress from the year 2008 to 2020 is shown in the graph below.

 One of the highlighted applications of lithium-ion batteries is in electric vehicles (EV).
 The high volumetric energy density of lithium-ion batteries made it the perfect choice for EVs.
 The advantages of high energy density include running longer distances at the smaller battery packs, and less battery space, cost, and weight.

-Battery capacity determines the maximum energy delivered by a battery under specified conditions.
+It determines the maximum energy delivered by a battery under specified conditions.
 It is also the charge stored by the battery which is the mass of active material of the battery.
 It is represented in Ampere hours (Ah).
 The maximum capacity of a lithium-ion battery is recorded as approximately 3.8 Ah.

-What is the life of a Lithium Ion Battery?
+What is the life of a lithium-ion battery?

 The plot shows how the cycle life of a lithium-ion battery varies concerning the temperature.